 “Relax.”
 Laughter comes from a voice, throaty and masculine.

-When my glare falls on the male specimen that has just dragged me out of my rest, I reach for my jacket which I had kept aside and slip into it as I rise to my feet for no reason.
+When my glare falls on the male specimen that has just dragged me out of my rest, I reach for my jacket, which I had kept aside, and slip into it as I stand up guardedly.

-“Paul…” I try not to look up at him.
-I fear that one gaze from his eyes would melt my resolve.
-“Saturday night was…”
+“Paul…” I try not to look at him.
+I fear that that one gaze from his eyes will melt my resolve.
+“Saturday night was–”

 “A mistake.
 I know.
-I didn’t expect it would be anything else.”
+I don’t expect that you would see it as anything else.”